On January 8, 2002, Bill A592, as listed below, was passed by the legislature and became statute18A:36-35.

 This act shall take effect immediately.

-In accordance with Bill A592, the attached form is approved by the Department of Education and is the official form to be used for parent/guardian approval of student personal information to be posted to a school or district web site.
+In accordance with Statute18A:36-35, the attached form is approved by the Department of Education and is the official form to be used for parent/guardian approval of student personal information to be posted to a school or district web site.
 As such, this form should be used immediately by all public schools in New Jersey.

 Any personally identifiable student information currently on any district or school-based Internet site should be removed as soon as practicable if the parental consent form is not obtained from the students parent or legal guardian.